27 ways to land your first job in Graphic Design + How I did it

 - Prove it: you’ll want to promote your soft-skills within your application or interview.
 It’s all well and good mentioning that you’re a troubleshooter, or team-player, but this’ll mean nothing without good and relevant examples.

-Sign up below to download your certified guide to achieving your first job in graphic design.
 We’ll be sharing more super helpful tips and resources to help fellow creatives and businesses promote themselves.
 Sign up below to be the first to know.

 Did we miss any points?
 Have your say below: